bahrus/custom-enhancements/README.md

     enhKey: 'greetings',
     //optional
     baseAttr: 'my-greetings',
-    //optional -- only applicable if base is present attrTree:[
+    //optional -- only applicable if baseAttr is present attrTree:[
         //allow for standalone base attribute
         '',